Chern character for torsion-free ample groupoids: Applications and further discussion

-\subsection{Topological full groups and algebraic \texorpdfstring{$K$}{K}-theory}
+\subsection{Topological full groups and algebraic \texorpdfstring{$\rK$}{K}-theory}

-X.~Li has proved a remarkable result connecting the homology of an ample groupoid with the homology of its associated topological full group~\cite{li:algk}.
-A key ingredient in Li's strategy is the construction of the \emph{algebraic $K$-theory spectrum} associated to an ample groupoid $G$.
-Let us denote this object $\dK^{\mathrm{alg}}(G)$.
-It is defined as the Segal $K$-theory of the symmetric monoidal category generated by the embedding category $\Emb_c(G)$ (see Def.~\ref{def:embcat}) by using its \emph{assembler} structure; the details of this construction are not important for our purposes, the reader may consult~\cites{li:algk,klmms:scissors,zach:assk,segal:catcoh} for more information.
+In~\cite{li:algk}, Li has proved a remarkable result connecting the homology of an ample groupoid with the homology of its associated topological full group.
+A key ingredient in Li's strategy is the construction of the \emph{algebraic $\rK$-theory spectrum} associated to an ample groupoid $G$.
+Let us denote this object $\bK^{\mathrm{alg}}(G)$.
+It is defined as the Segal $\rK$-theory of the symmetric monoidal category generated by the \emph{embedding category} $\Emb_c(G)$ from~\cite{moe:weakhomtype} whose objects are compact open sets of $G^{(0)}$ by using its \emph{assembler} structure; the details of this construction are not important for our purposes, the reader may consult~\cites{li:algk,klmms:scissors,zach:assk,segal:catcoh} for more information.

-Recall that the Karoubi conjecture, as proved by Suslin and Wodzicki~\cite{suswod:karoubi}, states that the topological $K$-groups of a C$^*$-algebra $A$ are isomorphic to the algebraic $K$-groups of the stabilized C$^*$-algebra $A \otimes \cK$ (viewed as a discrete ring).
-The following result shows that the algebraic $K$-theory spectrum of $G$ serves as a substitute of $\BGL(A \otimes \cK)^+$ after rationalization.
-It can also be interpreted as determining the rational homotopy type of $\dK^{\mathrm{alg}}(G)[u,u^{-1}]$.
+Recall that the Karoubi conjecture, as proved by Suslin and Wodzicki~\cite{suswod:karoubi}, states that the topological $\rK$-groups of a C$^*$-algebra $A$ are isomorphic to the algebraic $\rK$-groups of the stabilized C$^*$-algebra $A \otimes \cK$ (viewed as a discrete ring).
+The following result shows that the algebraic $\rK$-theory spectrum of $G$ serves as a substitute of $\BGL(A \otimes \cK)^+$ after rationalization.
+It can also be interpreted as determining the rational homotopy type of $\bK^{\mathrm{alg}}(G)[u,u^{-1}]$.

 \begin{corollary} Suppose $G$ is a second-countable, locally compact, Hausdorff, ample groupoid.
 There is an isomorphism

 In particular, if $G$ is torsion-free and satisfies the rational Baum--Connes conjecture,